owlike/genson/website/Documentation/Extensions.md

 layout: default
 menu: true
 jumbotron: true
-quick-overview: Genson provides out of the box integrations with some common frameworks and is packaged with Bundles to support types from commonly used libraries.
+quick-overview: Genson provides integrations with some common frameworks and is packaged with Bundles to support types from commonly used libraries.
 ---

 ##Extension types##